mushroomhostage/exphc/third-intro123.md

-*Thousands of years have passed since the calamity... one of the fortunate survivors, you regain consciousness drifting in outer space, awaking in a changed world.
+*Thousands of years have passed since the incident... one of the fortunate survivors, you regain consciousness drifting in outer space, awaking in a changed world.
 Few signs of human life, but nature has rebounded well: the jungles, wild berries, and fruit trees have flourished.
 But the radioactive craters remain, posing a significant danger should you stumble across one... or you may be lucky enough to find an old